Triethylamine: Niche uses

-Triethylamine is the active ingredient in FlyNap, a product for anesthetizing Drosophila melanogaster.
-Triethylamine is used in mosquito and vector control labs to anesthetize mosquitoes.
+Triethylamine is the active ingredient in FlyNap, a product for anesthetizing fruit flies.
+It is also used in mosquito and vector control labs to anesthetize mosquitoes.
 This is done to preserve any viral material that might be present during species identification.

 The bicarbonate salt of triethylamine (often abbreviated TEAB, triethylammonium bicarbonate) is useful in reverse phase chromatography, often in a gradient to purify nucleotides and other biomolecules.

-Triethylamine was found during the early 1940s to be hypergolic in combination with nitric acid, and was considered a possible propellant for early hypergolic rocket engines.
+Triethylamine was discovered by the Germans during the early 1940s to be hypergolic in combination with nitric acid, and was used as a component in the German Wasserfall rocket.

-The Soviet "Scud" Missile used TG-02 ("Tonka-250"), a mixture of 50% xylidine and 50% triethlyamine as a starting fluid to ignite its rocket engine.
+The Soviet Scud missile used TG-02, a mixture of 50% xylidine and 50% triethylamine as a starting fluid to ignite its rocket engine.